erickhun/blog/content/post/setup-your-ethereum-node--geth-ropsten-test-network.md

 draft = false
 image = "/img/ethereum-logo.png"
-tags = ["ethereum", "blockchain", "dapp", "infrastructure", "digitalocean", "geth", "dev"] title = "Setup you own Etheureum node with geth on the Ropsten test network"
+tags = ["ethereum", "blockchain", "dapp", "infrastructure", "digitalocean", "geth", "dev"] title = "Setup your Etheureum node with geth on the Ropsten test network"
 +++

 This is a step by step guide to setup your own Ethereum node on the Ropsten network.
 At the end of this guide you'll be able to: